Javed Ahmad Ghamidi: Exile from Pakistan

 Ghamidi left Pakistan in 2010 as a result of opposition to his work and threat to his life and his close ones.
 In a 2015 interview with Voice of America, Ghamidi explained his reason for departure was to safeguard the lives of people near him including his neighbours who had begun to fear for their safety.
 Some of his close associates had already been killed like Muhammad Farooq Khan and Dr. Habib-ur-Rehman.
 Ghamidi maintained that his work of education was not affected by his departure because of modern communication.
 Ghamidi, also regularly appears on Ilm-o-Hikmat, a Pakistani Dunya News show.
 He has stated his desire to return in the future when circumstances change.

-Ghamidi moved to Dallas, Texas, USA as of July 2019, to support establishment of Ghamidi Center of Islamic Learning, an initiative of Al-Mawrid US and an educational institute named after himself.
+Ghamidi moved to United States of America as of July 2019 after living in Malaysia, to support establishment of Ghamidi Center of Islamic Learning (GCIL), an initiative of Al-Mawrid US and an educational institute named after himself.